henribxn/udacityprojects_term2/CapstoneProject/README.md

 ## Blog Post
 You can also find more details on the project by following the link to my blogpost: `XX`

-## License
+## Licensing, Acknowledgements
-This project was completed as part of the `Udacity Data Scientist Nanodegree`.
+- This project was completed as part of the `Udacity Data Scientist Nanodegree`.
 Data were provided by Udacity.
 The data was originally sourced by Udacity from Starbucks.
+- The Funk SVD implementation was inspired by the Udacity Data Scientists lessons on recommendation engines